udexon/Phoom/README.md

 # Phoom
 Phoom VR AR

 Some people may relate Phoom to other projects with name suffixed by -oom.
+The name Phoom is derived from [Phos Metashellet](https://github.com/udexon/Metashellet), one of the core components of Phoom, and the impression of power of the suffix -oom.
 Read on the see how we transcend the predecessors.

 We believe we are blazing a trail that is inevitable in the evolution of computing technology &mdash; not only combining image processing and virtual (augmented) reality (and of course, artificial intelligence) &mdash; but also synergizing free and open source software development, social networks, shared economies and start-up business.